simonmarks-deloitte/redis-connector/README.md

 ### Object Store

-> You must have at least one redis:config element, see above.

 The configured Redis module can act as an [ObjectStore](http://www.mulesoft.org/docs/site/current3/apidocs/index.html?org/mule/api/store/ObjectStore.html), which can be injected into any object needing such a store.